tredoe/wizard/README.md

 ## Configuration

-If you want not repeat the same input every time you create a project, then you could use an user configuration file in your home directory.
-It allows set the flags *-author*, *-email*, *-license*, and *-vcs*, with a value by default.
+To don't repeat the same every time you create a project, you could use an user configuration file in your home directory to have values by default.

-To create it, you have to use the flag *-config*, besides of the required flags at creating a project.
+	gowizard -i -cfg

 ## Operating instructions

-#### Create
+#### Create project

-The required flags to build a new project are *-project-type*, *-project-name*, *-license* ,*-author*, *-email* and *-vcs*.

-By default, the package name (*-package-name*) is named as the project name but in lower case, and removing the name "Go" of the prefix and suffix.
+By default, the program name (flag *-program*) is named as the project name but in lower case, and removing the name "Go" of the prefix and suffix.

-The flag *-vcs* indicates the version control system to use, which allows to add the appropriate ignore file.

-The way fastest and simple to use it, is create a configuration file and then use the interactive mode:
+The way fastest and simple to create it, is using the interactive mode:

-	gowizard -add-config -author="John Foo" -email="e@mail.com" -license=bsd-2 -vcs=git
 	gowizard -i

+#### Add program

-To add a license to the actual project:
+To add a program to the actual project:

 	cd <project name>
-	gowizard -add-license=gpl
+	gowizard -i -add

 #### Suggestions about naming